lekoder/node-platform-tool/README.md

 #Introduction

 Node-platform is a little library providing platform-specific information to your application.
+Different platforms have different environments and this library aims to provide cohesive interface to common resources, such as data or temporary directories, without need to track platform-specific system requirements.

 #Quick start